How To Follow Up After Interview (+ 2 Example Letters)

 Send a follow-up letter after one week

-If the hiring manager hasn't provided you with a time frame, it is best to follow up after one week.
-Send a short letter wondering about the progress of your candidacy, and write that you are still interested in joining the company.
+If the hiring manager hasn't provided you with a time frame, follow up after one week.
+Send a short letter wondering about the progress of your candidacy and the interview status, and write that you are still interested in joining the company.
 Keep your letter short and sweet - a couple of paragraphs will suffice.

 Follow-up email example